-Most scholars say that the Arab originated in the Arabian Peninsula.
+Scholars say that the Arabs originated on the Arabian Peninsula.
 There, in the harsh Arabian Desert, a distinctive tribal culture developed.
 From that initial location, the Arab world began its spread.

 Omani social structure is based on a tribal system of placement.
 The tribes are classified into levels of nobility based upon genealogy, responsibility, and marital freedom.
 The Mahra are classified as semi-nomadic warriors, which is, by Arab standards, a position of low recognition.

 Mahra social structure is based on the tribe.
 Each tribe is ruled by a sheik, who is considered an expert in Islam and in relating to the outside world.
 His responsibilities include administering justice, protecting the tribe, sustaining tribal status, and providing grazing territory for the herds.
 Their territory is staunchly defended, partly by controlling all of the goods and persons that pass through it.

 The Mahra are divided into two main groups.
 The first group, the semi-nomads, can be found on the desert's edge in the far northeastern portion of Oman.
 During the winter grazing months, they stay out with their animals; and in the dry, summer months, they move into the villages.
 The second group, the settled Mahra, spend the year in small, semi-fortified villages, where they raise camels and goats.
 Some farming takes place in these villages, and domestic animals are kept to supply milk and eggs.

 Social life is extremely important to the Mahra.
 They share a daily coffee time while sitting on the floor and planning the next day's activities.
 Because wood is expensive and somewhat scarce, animal dung is used as fuel for cooking.
 The typical daily diet consists of wheat bread and porridge, with an occasional addition of boiled meat or chicken.